Updated November 1st, 2022.

 These instructions are aimed at people using Apple’s Calendar apps on Macs, iPhones, and iPads but they’ll help you with Google Calendar, Outlook.com, and Office 365 calendars as well.

-(You might also like my College Football Bowl Games calendar and my NFL team Schedules (and playoffs, and prime-time) calendars, for Macs, iPhones, and iPads.
+(You might also like my College Football Bowl Games calendar and my NFL Prime Time Schedule, for Macs, iPhones, and iPads.
 You also might like my round-up of the best online college football schedules.

 Note: if all you want is a website with all of the college football games, and times, and TV channels, use this link.
 Very handy to have the TV stations listed.
 And the times are shown in your local time zone!
 Thanks, ESPN.